 EU policy proposals and funding instruments were not designed with carbon removal technologies in mind, and there are currently no dedicated policies in place to support the creation of a European net zero ecosystem that includes CDR.
-Even if some steps have been taken towards introducing a monitoring and certification scheme for carbon removals, the EU has not developed a clear strategy to make CDR an integral part EU climate policy.
-In the past, the EU and the European Commission focused their attention on carbon capture, utilisation, and storage of CO2 (CCUS).
-While these technologies can play a role in addressing climate change, they do not have the same role in addressing climate change, since only CDR will remove scrubbing CO2 from the atmosphere over a long period of time.
+Even if some steps have been taken towards introducing a monitoring and certification scheme for carbon removals, the EU has not developed a clear strategy to make CDR an integral part of EU climate policy.
+Until recently, the EU and the European Commission focused their attention on carbon capture, utilisation, and storage of CO2 (CCUS).
+While these technologies can play a role in addressing climate change, they must be clearly distinguished from CDR, which is the only family of technologies allowing to scrub CO2 from the atmosphere over a long period of time and generate negative emissions.

 Fortunately, long-standing plans for the Commission to develop a strategy for CCS and CCU have been revised to also include CDR, with a recently launched public consultation on Industrial Carbon Management looking at both CDR and CCUS technologies.

 What should the future EU carbon removal strategy include?

 The strategy needs to provide solutions to several problems CDR faces in the EU.
 Here are the four main ones:

 - lack of a dedicated legislative framework and EU strategy for carbon removal;

 - uncertainties regarding the storage and transportation of CO2;